-Higher energy taxes have helped slow the growth of energy consumption and reduce air pollution.
-A comprehensive air quality plan in 2005 for the Seoul metropolitan area targets a further 41% to 47% cut in pollutant emissions by 2014 through several measures.
+Figure 13.
+International comparison of environmentally-related taxes comprehensive air quality plan in 2005 for the Seoul metropolitan area targets a further 41% to 47% cut in pollutant emissions by 2014 through several measures.
 First, for stationary sources, the cut in emissions is to be achieved through a total pollution load management and emission trading ("cap and trade") system introduced in the capital region in 2007 for SOx, NOx and TSP.
 It was initially applied to large sources and will be extended to mid-sized sources in 2009.
 Second, a wide range of measures are being implemented to reduce emissions and energy consumption by on-road mobile sources, the major emission source in Seoul.
 These measures include tighter emission standards, inspections, stronger fuel standards and the use of low-emission vehicles in the public sector.